-Ever told a chemistry joke and gotten no reaction?
-Then it’s time to expand your brain and learn some fun, new facts!
-Luckily there are many amazing, free podcasts that will teach you all kinds of cool things in a thoroughly entertaining way.
+Get ready to expand your mind and learn some fun, new facts!
+Luckily there are many amazing, free podcasts that will teach you all kinds of cool things in a seriously entertaining way.
 They’re the perfect companion for your commute, workout, or for when you just want to kick back and relax.

 So get excited!
 Here are the 20 best science podcasts on the internet, chosen by the GeekWrapped science staff.

 Hosted by: Neil deGrasse Tyson @neiltyson and friends

 StarTalk is an incredibly entertaining science and space podcast devoted to all things in the universe.
 It’s hosted by science popularizer and renowned astrophysicist Neil deGrasse Tyson (of Cosmos: A Spacetime Odyssey fame).
 StarTalk Radio bridges the intersection between pop culture and science with clarity, humor, and passion.
 Hilarity ensues as Tyson is joined each week by a large variety of comedian co-hosts, celebrities, and other special guests.

 Fun recent episode to try: NASA’s Vision for Space with Charles Bolden